MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/configci/Set-CIPolicySetting.md

 Specify the .xml file of the policy to modify.
 Secure Settings are queried by Windows APIs to set security behaviors.

-For more information about Secure Settings, see [Understanding WDAC Policy Settings](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-control/understanding-wdac-policy-settings).

 ## EXAMPLES

 ### Example 1: Set the Code Integrity policy